longdariddle/pom-blockchain/README.md

 # pom-blockchain

-Welcome to POM-Blockchain prototype, a decentralized problem-solving platform built with Node.js, Express, and a custom blockchain implementation.
+Welcome to POM-Blockchain prototype, a decentralized problem-solving platform built with Node.js and a custom blockchain implementation.
 Users can submit problems, solvers propose solutions with welfare scores, and the blockchain records winning solutions with rewards.
 This project demonstrates a unique mechanism for incentivizing problem-solving through a winner-selection-score system.

 # Features
 **Users**: Submit one problem per round; accept or reject proposed solutions.